 To Make The Game:

 Cut out two pairs of giant feet out of wood or heavy duty cardboard.
 Attach heavy duty straps to them, so the team members can slide their feet in them.

 Print out any image.
 You can download and print my blank pattern —>Survivor Puzzle Pattern.
 I printed out my husband’s logo and then glued it to a board using Mod Podge.
 Then just cut out tiles using a jig saw.
-Update: I used a blowtorch to make the burnt, old look to the puzzle before I Mod Podged it.
+Update: To answer a question: I used a blowtorch to make the burnt, old look to the puzzle before I Mod Podged it.
 Just hold it back a little ways or you will burn your paper completely.

 Have the teams decide who will be the runners and one or two people to be the